MTry/homebridge-smart-irrigation/README.md

 If financial contribution is on your agenda, may I humbly redirect you to [Homebridge](https://github.com/nfarina/) which makes this community possible.
 Also consider supporting several fine developers who offer an incredible amount of their time and effort in supporting the community and creating extraordinary plugins.

-I use this plugin with Sonoff devices exposed by the fantastic [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91), who somehow manages to squeeze more than 24 hours in a day giving support and fixing bugs!
+I use this plugin with Sonoff devices exposed by the fantastic [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91), who somehow manages to squeeze more than 24 hours in a day giving support, adding features and fixing bugs!